 While you don’t have to be an instant entertainer, try to make this one simple change: be present.

-Instead of thinking of all the things you still have to do as you’re changing your baby’s diaper, smile and engage with him.
-Talk to him and listen to what he “says” while you’re together.
+Instead of thinking of all the things you still have to do as you’re changing your baby’s diaper, smile and engage with her.
+Talk to her and listen to what she “says” while you’re together.

-You may not be as funny or entertaining as dad, but you can be more present and attuned to him.
+You may not be as funny or entertaining as dad, but you can be more present and attuned to her.

 4. Don’t take it personally

-If you’re like me, you may have been tempted to personalize hurt you’ve felt, especially from others.
+You may have been tempted to personalize hurt feelings about your baby’s daddy phase.
 It’s easy to assume that another person’s behavior must be “proof” of their negative view of you.

 But that only spells trouble, since in most cases, it’s not about you at all.
-The more you take it personally, the more burden and heartache you carry with you.
+The more you take it personally, the more burden and heartache you carry.

-Don’t assume that you’re a bad mom or that you must not have what it takes to bond with your baby.
+Don’t assume that you’re not a good mother or that you must not have what it takes to bond with your baby.
 Instead, find other possible reasons.
 One example is that dad is wonderful with kids.
 For instance, my husband has this odd knack of being good with babies, even other people’s.

 Another could be that dad stays home with the baby and spends more time with him.
 And yet another reason is the opposite: he doesn’t get to see the baby often, and is a welcome sight and exciting playmate.